The Multimodal Approach: Explained

-Environmental Activist Greta Thunbergwarns viewers about the impact of climate change: Video Source.
+Below is a video in which Thunberg warns viewers about the impact of climate change:

 Seemingly overnight, Thunberg spearheaded the “School Strike for Climate Change” which garnered global attention.
 Students from all around the world took part in Fridays for the Future, in which they skipped school to protest for a better world with a smaller collective carbon footprint.

 After learning about her initiatives via contextual international news commentary, the face of this swedish teenager took on an entirely new role.
 Thunberg is now a symbol- the face of revolution and combating climate change on the largest scale ever known to mankind.